Author: Liaquat Ahamed

 Hyperinflation and the Collapse of the German Economy

 Because Germany did not have the funds to pay the reparations, their solution was to print more German Marks and buy other currencies with them at any rate they could get.
-In 1922 alone, 1 trillion marks were printed and in the first six month of 1923, 17 trillion marks were printed.
+In 1922 alone, 1 trillion marks were printed, and in the first six months of 1923, 17 trillion marks were printed.

 This mass influx of currency into the German economy caused the phenomenon of hyperinflation.